vatsjijj/slate/README.md

 # Notice
 Slate is **alpha quality** software.
 Do not install this on production machines unless you're able to fix things by yourself or contribute to the project.
 Breaking changes will most definitely occur.

-Slate is also currently an *NVIDIA* image, as I am new to this and am not sure how to publish a separate NVIDIA package.
+Slate is also currently an **NVIDIA** image, as I am new to this and am not sure how to publish a separate NVIDIA package.

+# Installing
+You can either rebase your current system image on Slate, or you can download the occasional ISO file from Actions.

 # Attributions
 ## Wallpapers